Airline Pilot Salary: Comprehensive Breakdown & Industry Comparison 2025

 Aeronautical Decision-Making at Epic

-Captain Judy’s Corner Early in 2020, our lives changed when the World Health Organization declared COVID-19 a pandemic.
+Early in 2020, our lives changed when the World Health Organization declared COVID-19 a pandemic.
 Governors and state agencies issued emergency orders for the temporary closures of businesses and organizations in an effort to reduce the spread of this virus.
 All segments of the aviation industry have felt the impact.
 Transportation was listed as one of the l0 essential services permitted to continue operations, which included flight training.
 The principles of aeronautical decision-making can be applied to this and other situations.
 Epic Flight Academy took immediate and proactive action to ensure all operations continued without interruption.
 Epic leadership went beyond the recommended advice provided by the Centers for Disease Control.
-(Note: The photo above was taken prior to … Read more
+(Note: The photo above was taken prior to the virus outbreak, … Read more

 This is your Captain Speaking